Table Talk (magazine)

 Table Talk: A Journal for Men and Women, was a weekly magazine published from 26 June 1885 until September 1939 in Melbourne, Australia.
 It was established in 1885 by Maurice Brodzky (1847–1919), who obtained financial assistance to start his own publication after resigning from The Herald.

 Table Talk was a social magazine that catered for both male and female readers.
-It included articles about politics, finance, literature, arts, and social notes.
-Its gossip style attracted readers with articles about local notables and famous people from overseas commenting on, among other things, their fashion, relationships, and social engagements.
-It was most popular during Melbourne's boom in the 1880s.
+It included articles about politics, finance, literature, arts and social notes.
+Its gossip style attracted readers with articles about local notables and famous people from overseas, commenting on, among other things, their fashions, relationships, and social engagements.
+It was most popular during the 1880s Land Boom in Melbourne.

-In September 1924, it was sold for a reported £15,000.

-In 1899, Table Talks format changed to include different font sizes and photographs and in 1926 it absorbed the illustrated magazine, Punch.
-The last issue was dated 7 September 1939.